lemlac/mulem/docs/reference.md

 Immutable variables can be captured without an issue.
 If you try to set it within a function, it will get shadowed within the scope of the function.
 This also includes other functions which are also immutable by default.

+**By default, functions cannot capture mutable variables.**

-For better safety, functions don't capture mutable variables by default.
+For better safety, functions don't automatically capture mutable variables.
 Instead, any variable set inside a function is treated as a new variable.
-This helps prevent accidentally mutating a variable that you didn't mean to and encourage functional programming practices.
+This helps prevent accidentally mutating a variable that you didn't mean to and encourage good functional programming practices.

 ```
 x = 1